How to Write a Believable Baddie

 Having said that, in recent years, screenwriters have taken on board their viewing public want a full love/hate relationship with the baddies.
 We are beginning to see more characterful villains emerge from the Marvel Comics stable, complete with back-stories and believable motivation.

-Sacha’s new book covers the delicious process of creating a villain in loving detail.
+Sacha Black's book, 13 Steps to Evil: How to Craft Superbad Villains, covers the delicious process of creating a villain in loving detail.
 From choosing the perfect traits to deciding what kind of baddie fits your chosen genre, Sacha covers it all.
 Not only that but the book is worth reading for the entertainment value alone.
 I found myself snorting and sniggering all the way through.
 As a YA fantasy/dystopian writer she’s brilliant, but she’s also an accomplished comedic writer too.
 Hear that, Sacha?

 Anyway, I asked Sacha a few questions about creating believable baddies and this is what she had to say (no point me writing it all when I can get someone else to do the hard work, eh?
 Not stupid, me… Muhwahah!):